Qoyyuum/mcp-metatrader5-server/README.md

 python run_fixed_server.py
 ```

-This will start the server on 127.0.0.1:8000 by default with the MCP endpoint at `/sse`.
+This will start the server on 127.0.0.1:8000 by default with the SSE endpoint at `/sse`.
 You can configure the host and port using environment variables:

 ```bash
 # Windows (Command Prompt)